Irish Times Column, Nov 3rd 2022.

 Winding down fossil fuels requires managing demand growth from data centres and building far more renewable capacity: more than four-times more wind and solar capacity must be built in the 2020s than in the 2010s.
 A failure to manage demand and rapidly deploy renewables – and to develop the electricity grid to facilitate them – will lead to more natural gas use, and blowing the carbon budgets.

-These findings agree with the global outlook.
-In its World Energy Outlook report published last week, the International Energy Agency projects for the first time that policies in high-income countries will lead to a decline in natural gas use this decade, driven by climate measures and a strong outlook for clean energy.
-It also showed that to deliver on global climate commitments, gas demand needs to fall much more rapidly than these policies deliver.
 It is heartening at least that the Government has held firm on its commitment to not issue new fossil fuel exploration licences (unlike our neighbours across the Irish Sea), and is planning to end connections to the gas network.
 Again, quoting António Guterres: “Climate activists are sometimes depicted as dangerous radicals.
 But the truly dangerous radicals are the countries that are increasing the production of fossil fuels.
 Investing in new fossil fuels infrastructure is moral and economic madness.”